FeiyouG/dotfiles/README.md

 I use for zsh.

 In order for
-zsh configuration work properly, we have to first install `zinit`:
+zsh configuration to work properly,
+`zinit` needs to be installed:
 ```shell
 $ ZINIT_HOME="${XDG_DATA_HOME:-${HOME}/.local/share}/zinit/zinit.git"
 $ mkdir -p "$(dirname $ZINIT_HOME)"